nohanaga/ragops-studio-for-di-cu/FEATURES.md

 ---

 ## 10. 3D Structure Viewer

+> 🥚 **Easter egg**: This is a joke feature, not a practical tool.
+It’s here for visual impact and fun — not part of the actual analysis workflow.

 An interactive 3D exploded view of document elements using pure CSS 3D transforms (no WebGL).